 If the issuer determines that a contract is material and current, the issuer must then determine if the contract was entered into in the ordinary course of business and is, therefore, potentially excepted from the filing requirements.
 The CSA have stated that this is a question of fact that the issuer should consider in the context of its business and industry.

-The following categories of contracts are deemed not to have been entered into in the ordinary course of business, requiring such a contract to be filed:
+The following categories of material contracts are deemed not to have been entered into in the ordinary course of business, requiring such a contract to be filed:

 (a) A contract to which directors, officers or promoters are parties other than a contract of employment